The ‘logic’ and IT magic behind animated movie making

 Security is another area of focus and the organisation is eyeing next-generation security and identity access management, multi-factor authentication, best-of-breed firewalls, and network segregation initiatives.

-And while his head is squarely in the IT space, his main mission is to push the envelope, be one step ahead of the industry changes and help the team provide groundbreaking visual effects and animation.
+And while his head is squarely in the IT space, his main mission is to push the envelope, be one step ahead of industry changes and help the team provide groundbreaking visual effects and animation.

 “Every movie seems to be trying to push the boundaries.
 People want to see something new, something more spectacular - and creatively that’s definitely what directors and studios and ultimately the end consumers want to see.